 CPNG FINAL DEADLINE NOTICE: ROSEN, LEADING TRIAL ATTORNEYS, Encourages Coupang, Inc. Investors with Losses in Excess of $100K to Secure Counsel Before Important October 25 Deadline in Securities Class Action – CPNG

-/EIN News/ -- NEW YORK, Oct.
-20, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Coupang, Inc. (NYSE: CPNG) pursuant and/or traceable to the registration statement and related prospectus (collectively, the “Registration Statement”) issued in connection with Coupang’s March 2021 initial public offering (the “IPO”) of the important October 25, 2022 lead plaintiff deadline.
+NEW YORK, Oct.
+20, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Coupang, Inc. CPNG pursuant and/or traceable to the registration statement and related prospectus (collectively, the "Registration Statement") issued in connection with Coupang's March 2021 initial public offering (the "IPO") of the important October 25, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Coupang securities pursuant and/or traceable to the Registration Statement you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.